fadlurrohman/Customer-Segmentation/README.md

-# Project 3 – Customer Segmentation using RFM & Clustering
+# Customer Segmentation using RFM & Clustering

 This project simulates hotel booking transactions and segments customers using: